 Becoming a mother is probably the most life changing time for any woman.
 Creating another human being is bound to bring up a whole load of mixed emotions.
 Postnatal anxiety affects 85% of women.
-However, it is worth remembering that these overwhelming feelings are our body’s normal reactions to having a baby.
-Postnatal depression is different however; it is estimated to affect 15% of women.
-DAD.info looks at five ways to help your partner as a new mother…
+Whilst these overwhelming feelings are our body’s normal reactions to having a baby, postnatal depression is different.
+It is estimated to affect 15% of women.
+DAD.info looks at five ways to help your partner as a new mother...

 “Crying and confusion are experienced by most women and are partly due to the hormone changes experienced during the labour and can also be connected to when the milk comes through.
 But for some 15% of women, this despair and tearfulness continues and develops into post-natal depression”, explains Dr Marilyn Glenville, the UK’s leading women’s health expert and author of Getting Pregnant Faster (www.marilynglenville.com).

 Follow our five tips to help you relax, worry less and make the most of motherhood!

 Yes, your baby will be your number one priority but don’t forget about yourself.
 Permanent sleep deprivation is the biggest cause of anxiety and low mood.
 Coordinating rest periods with your babies, instead of finishing all of the housework, could be helpful.
 In doing so your partner will be able to make the most of rare quiet time.
 The more rest she has, the better she will be at looking after herself and baby.
 Marilyn Glenville tells us, “You may need to ask for help with the housework and other chores so that you can have time to rest, sleep, eat properly and also spend time getting to know your baby”.